official-stockfish/fishtest/README.md

 including Hyperthreaded cores!), leaving one core for the OS.
 For example, on my 4 core machine, I use `--concurrency 3`.

-On Linux, you can use the nohup command to run the worker as a background task.
+On Linux, you can use the `nohup` command to run the worker as a background task.

 ```
-nohup python worker.py --concurrnecy 3 username password &
+nohup python worker.py --concurrency 3 username password &
 ```

 #### Override default make command